Time for Home Improvement During the Covid-19 Lockdown

 While some of the jobs listed above are well within the range of an experienced and well-equipped DIYer, others (and definitely those involving structural work) should be left to professional specialists.
 The good news is that many construction companies, including Empire, are still open for business.
 Working on your roof, for example, makes it easy to do a thorough job while still maintaining full social distancing.

 So, if you have time on your hands, why not make some improvements to your home?
-Get in touch with us to discuss anything you might need connected with your roof or guttering.
+Get in touch to discuss anything you might need connected with your roof or guttering.